 Through somatic and expressive arts therapies, Philipe’s clients heal once useful, yet ultimately limiting, patterns of protection from trauma and social inequality.

 Philipe supports people to access more choices, creativity, and skills for personal wellness and collective liberation.

 It is part of our task, as revolutionary people, who want deep-rooted, radical social change, to be as whole as it is possible for us to be.

 – Aurora Levins Morales

-Schedule a 20 minute phone or skype consultation, free of charge.
+casino games online for cash a 20 minute phone or skype consultation, free of charge.